Take 5: Month 1- The Kitchen

 The banner hung for a month because I just couldn’t think of anything worthy of the fun design.
 Luckily, my husband is much more creative than I am.
 My birthday was at the end of July and I woke up on my birthday morning to see him designing a masterpiece.

 I don’t talk too much about my husband Daniel but he’s a very talented man.
 He wanted to be an art major in college before settling on computer science instead.
 He’s really the creative talent in our home.
+He takes care of all the appliance repairs in the house, and rarely do we have a defunct appliance lying around the house (it’s a different thing that we choose only the best from the market).
 I’m more abstract in my ideas but he can put anything to paper and make it happen.
 He designed the chalkboard and the artwork on it.
 Back when we made this room while I decided I wanted a room “full of sunshine” and I chose tile and paint to make it bright but I think he delivered the sunshine for my rainbow with his masterpiece.

 Pin ItTop 10 Kitchen Tools